proquickly/py_template/README.md

 using a computer for software development.
 A video guide for this will be coming soon to help complete beginners.

-## Creating this takes time...
+### Creating this takes time...
-I'd love you to
+I'd appreciate it if you'd

 <a href="https://www.buymeacoffee.com/proquickly" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 260 px !important;" ></a>